Vessel Recruiting

 IPHC Fishery-Independent Setline Surveys (FISS) Vessel Tender Specifications

-The “2024 Previous Catch Tables by Charter Area” document outlines the Pacific halibut, Pacific cod, and rockfish projections for each station of the FISS.
-Stations are grouped by 9 charter regions within the IPHC Regulatory Areas from St James to the Bering Sea.
+The “2025 FISS Station Maps and Previous Catch Tables” document outlines the Pacific halibut, Pacific cod, and rockfish projections for each station of the FISS.
+Stations are grouped by 10 charter regions within the IPHC Regulatory Areas from Oregon to the Aleutian Islands.

 VESSEL TENDER FORM – The web-based form is currently open.